Introduction

 4. Better Device Connectivity

-1. Accessing the Router’s Web Interface
+1. The Router’s Web Interface Accessing

-2. Enter the Router’s IP Address: Type the router’s IP address (typically 192.168.0.1 or 192.168.1.1) into the browser’s address bar and press Enter.
+The Router’s IP Address Entry: The router’s IP address (usually 192.168.0.1 or 192.168.1.1) should be typed into the address bar of the browser and Enter pressed.

-2. Navigating to the Wireless Settings
+2. Wireless Settings

-3. Changing the Channel
+3. The Channel Changing

 4. Testing and Optimization

-1. Enhanced Network Performance
+1. Improved Network Performance

-2. Reduced Interference
+2. Less Interference

 Challenges and Considerations